What are your methods of payment?

 Is the tire a P rated or LT rated?

 Most tire sizes begin with a "P" in front of the size, which stands for Passenger Rated.
 This is a standard rating for most passenger cars, SUVs and vans.
 Truck tire sizes can start with a P (Passenger rated) or LT (Light Truck rated).
 The LT rating can range from load range C, D or E. The additional plies on LT rated tires are designed to reinforce the sidewalls to prevent blow outs when driving with additional weighted loads or towing additional weight, driving on gravel/dirt roads where things such as rocks and debris may potentially puncture the rubber, as well as constructions sites where nails and other sharp objects may be present.
 It is always recommended that anyone driving in an off-road environment or doing heavy hauling/towing with their truck go with an LT tire.

-I've never heard of the Antares brand?
+I've never heard of some of your brands?
 Who makes them?
 Where are they made?
 Why are your prices so much cheaper than other retailers?